treytaylor687/Command-Line-Todo-List/README.md

-This is a command line application written in C that supports adding, removing, completing, importing, or exporting items in your Todo list.
+This is a command line application written in C for a CS2110 assignment at Georgia Tech that supports adding, removing, completing, importing, or exporting items in your Todo list.

 ## Running the Application